Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Discussion

 We were able to use our data to show that complexity can be predicted across genres.
 This is encouraging as our dataset contains three diverse genres, and we can expect that the complexity annotations we have identified will generalise well to other genres.
 A model trained on all three genres will learn features of complexity that are common to all genres, rather than to any one specific genre.
 We also demonstrated that our instances vary in subjectivity of complexity, with those rated as more complex typically being more subjective.
-Investigating what factors make a word subjectively complex would be an interesting line of study, but is left for future research.
+Identifying the factors that make a word subjectively complex would be an interesting line of study, but is left for future research.

+The ambiguity of a word is likely to play a role in its complexity.
+Words which are often mistaken for others are more likely to be confused and hence are likely to be rated as more difficult to understand by a reader.
+Conversely however, there is a well documented direct correlation between polysemy and frequency (i.e., infrequent words are typically monosemes, whereas frequent words have many senses.
+See the WordNet entries for `run', `bat', `cat', etc.).
+It may be hypothesised that ambiguity and frequency need to be jointly taken into account when investigating lexical complexity, with a likely ordering from least to most complex being: (high-frequency, monosemous), (high-frequency, polysemous), (low-frequency, monosemous), (low-frequency, polysemous).
+Prior efforts have been undertaken to create sense annotated complexity datasets \cite{strohmaier-etal-2020-secoda}, and building upon our research with sense annotations, using the specification given in Section \ref{sec:specification} will lead to fruitful research outcomes.